RaimundasR/my-docs/preview/README.md

    ```

 2. **Install Ruby and Bundler**:
-   Ensure you have Ruby installed.
-You can install Bundler using:
+   Ensure Ruby is installed.
+Use the following command to install Bundler:
    ```
    gem install bundler
    ```

 3. **Install dependencies**:
-   Run the following command in the project root:
+   Run the following command in the root directory of the project:
    ```
    bundle install
    ```

 4. **Build the documentation site**:
-   To build the site locally, run:
+   To build the site locally, execute:
    ```
    bundle exec jekyll serve
    ```
    This will start a local server at `http://localhost:4000`.

 5. **Deploy the site**:
-   The deployment is automated using GitHub Actions.
-Push changes to the `develop` branch to trigger a preview deployment or manually trigger a release via the `Manual Doc Release` workflow outlined in the GitHub Actions configuration.
+   Automated deployment occurs via GitHub Actions.
+Push changes to the `develop` branch for preview deployment, or manually trigger the release workflow via the GitHub Actions configuration.

 ## Usage
 Once the setup is complete, you can create or edit markdown files in the `_docs` directory.
-Upon committing the changes, the GitHub Actions will handle the deployment, making your documentation available to users.
+After committing and pushing those changes, GitHub Actions will handle deployments, making the updated documentation accessible to users.

-To view your documentation locally, visit `http://localhost:4000` after running the Jekyll server.
+To view your documentation locally, navigate to `http://localhost:4000` after starting the Jekyll server.

 ## Configuration / Environment
-- **Environment Variables**: Ensure that any necessary environment variables (like `GITHUB_TOKEN` for deployment) are set in your GitHub repository settings.
+- **Environment Variables**: Ensure all necessary variables (like `GITHUB_TOKEN` for deployments) are set in your GitHub repository settings.
 - **Dependencies**:
   - Ruby (version 3.1)
   - Bundler (version 2.4.22)
   - Jekyll (version 4.3.2)
-  - Various other Jekyll plugins specified in the Gemfile.
+  - Additional Jekyll plugins specified in the Gemfile.

 ## Troubleshooting
-- If the website does not compile or display correctly, check for errors in your markdown files.
+- If the website does not compile or display correctly, verify for errors in markdown files.
-- Ensure that the GitHub Environment secrets are properly configured for deployments.
+- Ensure that GitHub secrets are properly configured for deployments.
-- Check whether the proper Ruby version is being used and that all dependencies are installed correctly by running `bundle install`.
+- Confirm that the correct Ruby version is being used and all dependencies are installed by executing `bundle install`.

 ## Automation / CI/CD / Scripts
-The repository includes several GitHub Actions workflows:
+This repository includes several GitHub Actions workflows:
-- **Deploy Preview Workflow** (`deploy-preview.yml`): Automatically builds and deploys the documentation site to a preview URL whenever changes are pushed to the `develop` branch.
+- **Deploy Preview Workflow** (`deploy-preview.yml`): Automatically builds and deploys documentation to a preview URL when changes are pushed to the `develop` branch.
-- **Manual Release Workflow** (`release-docs.yml`): Allows manual triggering of the documentation release process, specifying a version for the release, which includes building and deploying the documentation to the GitHub Pages.
+- **Manual Release Workflow** (`release-docs.yml`): Supports manual triggering of documentation releases, specifying the version for deployment, which includes building and deploying the documentation to GitHub Pages.

-By following these guidelines, you can efficiently manage your documentation project using a structured CI/CD workflow, ensuring timely updates and seamless deployment processes for your users.
+By adhering to these guidelines, you can effectively manage your documentation project using a structured CI/CD workflow, ensuring rapid updates and seamless deployment processes.